 Our mission is to help revitalize Canada’s peacekeeping, diplomatic peacemaking and peacebuilding roles in the world, through creative, innovative and inclusive multilateralism, strengthening the UN capacity for conflict prevention and peaceful conflict resolution and the progressive enhancement of international law.

 We advocate for made-in-Canada policies that recognize the interdependence of the global community, and the equal right of all peoples to peace, security and justice.

-More than a thousand Canadians make donations to the Rideau Institute and its affiliated programs, such as the Rideau Institute Research Fund (a charitable fund registered with Tides Canada), Ceasefire.ca and its 20,000 peace supporters, and RightOnCanada.ca and its 15,000 supporters interested in promoting human rights.
+More than a thousand individual Canadians make donations to the Rideau Institute and its affiliated project, Ceasefire.ca with its 20,000 peace supporters.

 Ceasefire.ca is a community outreach and organizing project that primarily uses the Internet to facilitate public education and advocacy on contemporary foreign and defence policy issues.

 The Rideau Institute occasionally receives funding for specific projects, often from a single institution or foundation.
 The project is conducted under the auspices of the Rideau Institute, or through a collaboration between the Rideau Institute and the funding institution.
 The Rideau Institute does not receive project funding from any level of government or from industry.